• Home

 When is payment made to you?

-What is your hourly billing rate?
+What is your hourly rate?

 At a minimum, you can use the 7 Step Patent Search Strategy suggested by the United States Patent and Trademark Office.

-You can also conduct a google image search for your product.
-Simple type a few descriptive words into google, click search.
-Click on images and look through the images to find your invention.
+You can also conduct a Google Images search for your product.
+Simple type a few descriptive words into Google, click search, click on “Images,” and look through the images to find your invention.

 You can also use these websites to search for your invention: Patent Search Websites

-What is a big money idea?
+What is a "big money idea" in patent law?

-How do I schedule a consultation?
+How do I schedule a consultation to discuss my patent?

 To schedule a consultation, please:

-2. If the costs are affordable and within your budget, please call me at (949) 433-0900 to schedule your consultation.
+2. If the costs are feasible and you prefer them to the very costly alternatives, please call me at (949) 433-0900 to schedule your consultation.
+Alternatively, you can use my online calendar.

 Patent Book